15 Popular Brand Logos That May Soon Disappear

 Professional sports will see not one, but two team name changes this year.
 While critics have denounced the Cleveland Indians’ name for decades, no steps had been taken to change it until this year.
 Fortunately, the MLB team is moving fast.
 In their season opener against the Royals in July, the players opted to wear their road uniforms at home, notable because the road uniforms say “Cleveland,” while the home uniforms say “Indians.”

 Before the game, shortstop Francisco Lindor told reporters, “We are going to be wearing the Cleveland jerseys to bring awareness that this is a start.
 We hope it’s a start of a change.
 We know change is due and it is time,” he said.
 “We can only change things by making people acknowledge and educate themselves that change is due and to recognize that there are certain areas in life that are not right and not where they need to be…I stand by my teammates.
 I stand by minorities and people who need the spotlight.”
-And for more MLB facts, check out how these 25 major league baseball teams got their names.

 In the same aisle of the supermarket as Aunt Jemima, Mrs. Butterworth’s is another syrup brand that has recently come under fire for perpetuating the “mammy” stereotype.
 Although the race of Mrs. Butterworth has never been specified, some reports say the bottle was modeled after Thelma “Butterfly” McQueen, the actress who played Scarlett O’Hara’s maid in Gone with the Wind.
 Conagra Brands, the parent company of Mrs. Butterworth’s, acknowledged their fault.
 “The Mrs. Butterworth’s brand, including its syrup packaging, is intended to evoke the images of a loving grandmother,” said the company in a statement.
 “We stand in solidarity with our Black and Brown communities and we can see that our packaging may be interpreted in a way that is wholly inconsistent with our values.”
 They said they’d launch a complete brand and packaging review of the product.